 Rackspace prides and differentiates itself on ‘Fanatical Support’, the brand name for its above-and-beyond customer and technical service.
 This includes excellent client service and having hugely knowledgeable technical people respond to client concerns and queries.
 The general consensus in the market is that Rackspace tech support is simply on another level of excellence compared to other cloud providers and IT companies.

 Another big Rackspace selling point is OpenStack.
 This open source IaaS platform is really a collection of projects that each focus on a single component, some of which are: a compute engine (Nova), an imaging service (Glance), a networking service (Neutron), and a central dashboard to monitor everything (Horizon).
-Read more about OpenStack here.
 OpenStack ensures you are not locked into a vendor’s proprietary technology stack, as happens with Amazon, which makes it very difficult to migrate your apps out of that particular platform.
-OPenstack is beginning to gain momentum as other players start jumping on the bandwagon, including IBM, Cisco, HP, Oracle, Linux and VMWare.
+OpenStack is beginning to gain momentum as other players start jumping on the bandwagon, including IBM, Cisco, HP, Oracle, Linux and VMWare.